Phil-Welsh/Project_Zero/README.md

 - I set intervals on many functions in the game.
 Figuring out how to clear them appropriately took a while.

-- At one point I add a new div that needs an event listener.
-Previously I assigned the new div's event listener at the end of the JS file.
+- The replay button is a div created by a Javascript function.
+This button needs an event listener, so figuring out how to add an event listener to a newly appended button was a challenge.

 - Hiding/showing elements, and then giving them display properties was challenging.

-- Forgot to put "defer" in the javascript src at the top of the HTML.
-This bug took a long time to figure out.
+## Triumphs

+- The game rendering turned out really well.
+The background image is great, and the empty top portion allowed me to create the game there.

+- With the extra time, I was able to clean the code and comment it comprehensively.

 ## Things to improve